jagatjeevan/dakiya/README.md

 yarn install
 yarn dev
 ```
 This should open browser in a new tab.

-# Word cloud web
-- Package
-  - Delivered
-  - Pending
-- Fetch : from the server
-- Update : update the view on receiving from server.

 # Devbox setup
 1. `git clone git@github.com:jagatjeevan/dakiya.git`